Earliest evidence of amputation found in Indonesia cave

 Dr Melandri Vlok, who examined the body, said it was "quite clear" surgery had been carried out.

-A forensic examination of the ancient body, details of which are published in the journal Nature, took place when the person was a child.
+A detailed examination of the ancient body, details of which are published in the journal Nature, took place when the person was a child.
 Growth and healing of their leg bone suggests they recovered and lived for another six to nine years, probably dying in their late teens or early twenties.

 The grave itself was excavated in a cave called Liang Tebo, in East Kalimantan, Indonesian Borneo, a place that has some of the world's earliest rock art.